| | | | | |

 Loading products...

-Today’s post is a guide to the complete Simucube ecosystem: direct drive wheelbases across multiple torque ranges, the ActivePedal family of force feedback sim racing pedals, steering wheels, and accessories including the new Simucube Link connectivity system.
+Today’s post is a guide to the complete Simucube ecosystem: direct drive wheelbases across multiple torque ranges, the ActivePedal family of force feedback sim racing pedals, steering wheels including the new Savu range, and accessories including the Simucube Link connectivity system.
 I’ll explain what makes Simucube technically different, when eye wateringly high pricing makes sense, and what you get for the investment beyond just higher torque figures that marketing departments love to shout about.

 Why Simucube?

-The new Simucube 3 Ultimate takes this further with a “spoke-type IPM” motor that delivers 35 Nm peak torque.
+The new Simucube 3 Ultimate takes this further with a “spoke-type IPM” motor that delivers 35 Nm peak torque and uses a 23-bit absolute encoder.
 That’s absolutely massive, 25Nm is much too much for me.
 The higher torque is probably more relevant for realism training with professional drivers than for competitive advantage in online racing, not to mention, the “headroom” of a higher torque direct drive system should allow far more details to come through the wheel.
 According to our friends on YouTube, that is.

 Meanwhile, the ActivePedal is well known to be the world’s first force feedback pedal, and the tactile feedback for ABS activation, traction control intervention, and G-force simulation fundamentally changes how you interact with braking according to user reports.
 Until the activepedal, we were happy with rumble motors on the pedals which, even just a few years ago, were quite an innovation.